osaether/bthome_nrf_temp/README.md

-# BTHome temperature sensor with nRF
+# BTHome temperature sensor with nRF52

 This project implements a [BTHome](https://bthome.io/) temperature sensor with nRF52.